dashingsoft/pyarmor/docs/questions.rst

 Before ask question, please try these solutions:

+- If using :command:`pyarmor-7` or Pyarmor < 8.0, please check `Pyarmor 7.x Doc`_

-- If you have not read :doc:`tutorial/getting-started`, read it first
+- If you have not read :doc:`tutorial/getting-started`, read it

 - Check :doc:`reference/errors`

-- If you have trouble in pack, check :doc:`topic/repack` first
+- If you have trouble in pack, check :doc:`topic/repack`

-- If you have trouble in :term:`RFT Mode`, check :ref:`using rftmode` first
+- If you have trouble in :term:`RFT Mode`, check :ref:`using rftmode`

-- If you have trouble in :term:`BCC Mode`, check :ref:`using bccmode` first
+- If you have trouble in :term:`BCC Mode`, check :ref:`using bccmode`

-- If you have trouble with third-party libraries check :doc:`how-to/third-party`
+- If you have trouble with third-party libraries, check :doc:`how-to/third-party`

+- If it's related to security and performance, check :doc:`topic/performance`

 - Look through this page